mutsuuuuuuu/UCP-Assignment-SEM2-2019/README.md

 ```makefile
 make Program Mode=X
 ```
-X can be either DEFAULT, SECRET AND EDTIOR.
+X can be either DEFAULT, SECRET AND EDITOR.
+Its in all capital letters.

 DEFAULT will run the default mode.
 SECRET will run a mode that does not have a feature to save game input history to a file.